plone/documentation/manage/upgrading/version_specific_migration/p3x_to_p40_upgrade/deprecated_templates.rst

 For more info about how the viewlet architecture replaced METAL macros check the `Customizing the viewlets in main_template <http://plone.org/documentation/kb/customizing-main-template-viewlets/>`_ tutorial.

-For an overview of the Plone portlets infrastucture, see the `Portlets <http://plone.org/documentation/manual/developer-manual/portlets>`_ section of the Developer Manual.
+For an overview of the Plone portlets infrastucture, see the :doc:`Portlets </develop/plone/functionality/portlets>` section of the Developer Manual.